vmwarechina/written/raspberrypi.md

 # building product w/ raspberry pi

-one of my recent side projects was to build a digital timer/scoreboard for sports.  i decided to use a raspberry pi model 3b connected to an led monitor as the solution.  i had a lot of fun building this project, but there were lots of tradeoffs and choices so here are my experiences for anyone interested in building similar devices.  by the way, the terms of the raspberry pi are extremely product-friendly, i.e. you can sell products based on raspberry pi without paying any royalties/license fees, the raspberry pi
+one of my recent side projects was to build a digital scoreboard for sports.  i decided to use a raspberry pi model 3b connected to an led monitor as the solution.  i had a lot of fun building this project, but there were lots of tradeoffs and choices so here are my experiences for anyone interested in building similar devices.  by the way, the terms of the raspberry pi are extremely product-friendly, i.e. you can sell products based on raspberry pi without paying any royalties/license fees, the raspberry pi